rexlow/BBox-Label-Tool/README.md

 A simple tool for labeling object bounding boxes in images, implemented with Python Tkinter.

 **Updates:**
+- 2018.4.29 Added scrolling to enable working with high-res images
 - 2017.5.21 Check out the ```multi-class``` branch for a multi-class version implemented by @jxgu1016

 **Screenshot:**